-2022 2021
+2023 2022

-Term loan \$ 3,818 \$ 3,127
+Term loan \$ 3,293 \$ 3,818

-Short-term borrowings 2,289 1,867
+Short-term borrowings 1,862 2,289

-Factor 994 1,638
+Factor 616 994

-Total debt \$ 7,101 \$ 6,632
+Total debt \$ 5,771 \$ 7,101

-Less - current maturities (4,078) (4,551)
+Less - current maturities (3,386) (4,078)

-Total long-term debt \$ 3,023 \$ 2,081
+Total long-term debt \$ 2,385 \$ 3,023

-Receivables pledged as collateral \$ 792 \$ 485
+Receivables pledged as collateral \$ 1,247 \$ 792

-Interest rates are based on Euribor rates plus spread which range from 1.5% to 5.1%.
+Interest rates are based on Euribor rates plus spread which range from 0.5% to 7.9%.
 In September 2020, Maniago entered into a long-term term debt agreement in the amount of \$1,465, which was used to repay existing debt and for working capital purposes.
-The long-term loan repayment schedule is over a 72 month period and has a rate based on Euribor plus 3.20% spread, which was 2.7% at September 30, 2020.
+The long-term loan repayment schedule is over a 72 month period and has a rate based on Euribor plus 3.20% spread, which was 6.96% at September 30, 2023.
 To assist with the preservation of liquidity and uncertainty of COVID-19, subsequent to September 30, 2020, Maniago finalized with certain lenders a deferment of payments ranging between 6 to 12 months which has been reflected within the future minimum payment schedule.

-The Company factors receivables from one of its customers.
+The Maniago location factors receivables from one of its customers.
 The factoring programs are uncommitted, whereby the Company offers receivables for sale to an unaffiliated financial institution, which are then subject to acceptance by the unaffiliated financial institution.
 Following the sale and transfer of the receivables to the unaffiliated financial institution, the receivables are not isolated from the Company, and effective control of the receivables is not passed to the unaffiliated financial institution, which does not have the right to pledge or sell the receivables.
 The Company accounts for the pledge of receivables under this agreement as short-term debt and continues to carry the receivables on its consolidated balance sheets.

-The Maniago location obtained borrowings from two separate lenders in fiscal 2022.
+The Maniago location did not obtain any new borrowings in fiscal 2023.
+In fiscal 2022, the location obtained borrowings from two separate lenders.
 The first loan agreement was entered into in October 2021, in the amount of \$1,200 with a repayment term of six years.
 The second loan agreement was entered into in September 2022, in the amount of \$1,100 with a repayment term of five years.
 The proceeds from the first loan were used for working capital and the proceeds from the second loan for capital investment.